LibreCAD/docs/ref/tools.rst

     :class: fix-table

     "Tool", "Icon", "Command", "Description"
-    "Center, Point, Angles", |icon30|, "", "Draw a curve (arc) with a given radius defined by a center point and a point on the circumference, the direction of rotation (clockwise or counter-clockwise), a point defining the start position of the arc and a point defining the end position of the arc.
+    "Center, Point, Angles", |icon30|, "", "
+        | Draw a curve (arc) with a given radius defined by a center point and a point on the circumference, the direction of rotation (clockwise or counter-clockwise), a point defining the start position of the arc and a point defining the end position of the arc.
         | **Tool Options:**
         | |tlopt03|"
-    "3 Points", |icon32|, "a, ar, arc", "Draw a curve (arc) by assigning three points on the circumference of the arc defining the start position, a point on the circumference and end position of the arc."
+    "3 Points", |icon32|, "a, ar, arc", "
+        | Draw a curve (arc) by assigning three points on the circumference of the arc defining the start position, a point on the circumference and end position of the arc."
-    "Arc Tangential", |icon34|, "", "Draw a curve (arc) tangential to the end of an exsiting line segment with a defined radius or angle (deg).
+    "Arc Tangential", |icon34|, "", "
+        | Draw a curve (arc) tangential to the end of an exsiting line segment with a defined radius or angle (deg).
         | **Tool Options:**
         | |tlopt02| or |tlopt04|"
-    "Spline", |icon41|, "spl, spline", "Draw an open or closed spline (curve) by assigning control points and a given degree of freedom (1 - 3).
+    "Spline", |icon41|, "spl, spline", "
+        | Draw an open or closed spline (curve) by assigning control points and a given degree of freedom (1 - 3).
         | **Tool Options:**
         | |tlopt22|"
-    "Spline through points", |icon42|, "stp, spline2", "Draw an open or closed spline (curve) by defining points on the spline.
+    "Spline through points", |icon42|, "stp, spline2", "
+        | Draw an open or closed spline (curve) by defining points on the spline.
         | **Tool Options:**
         | |tlopt23|"
-    "Ellipse Arc (Axis)", |icon36|, "", "N/A"
+    "Ellipse Arc (Axis)", |icon36|, "", "
+        | N/A"
-    "Freehand Line", |icon05|, "fhl, free", "Draw a non-geometric line."
+    "Freehand Line", |icon05|, "fhl, free", "
+        | Draw a non-geometric line."
 ..
     "Concentric", |icon33|, "", "Draw a curve (arc) concentric, with the same centre point, to an existing curve (arc) with a defined offset.(*)"